tensorflow/tfjs-models/body-pix/README-v2.md

   * **segmentationThreshold** - Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.
-  * **maxDetections** - Maximum number of returned individual person detections per image.
-Defaults to 10
+  * **maxDetections** - Defaults to 10.
+Maximum number of returned individual person detections per image.
-  * **scoreThreshold** - Only return individual person detections that have root part score greater or equal to this value.
-Defaults to 0.5
+  * **scoreThreshold** - Defaults to 0.4.
+Only return individual person detections that have root part score greater or equal to this value.
-  * **nmsRadius** - Non-maximum suppression part distance in pixels.
+  * **nmsRadius** - Defaults to 20.
+Non-maximum suppression part distance in pixels.
 It needs to be strictly positive.
 Two parts suppress each other if they are less than `nmsRadius` pixels away.
-Defaults to 20.
   * **minKeypointScore** - Default to 0.3.
-Keypoints above the score are used for matching and assigning segmentation mask to each person..
+Keypoints above the score are used for matching and assigning segmentation mask to each person.
-  * **refineSteps** - The number of refinement steps used when assigning the individual person segmentations.
+  * **refineSteps** - Default to 10.
+The number of refinement steps used when assigning the individual person segmentations.
 It needs to be strictly positive.
 The larger the higher the accuracy and slower the inference.

 #### Returns